Definitions of knowledge: Reliabilism and causal theory

 Reliabilistic and causal theories are forms of externalism.
 Some versions only modify the JTB definition of knowledge by reconceptualizing what justification means.
 Others constitute further departures by holding that justification is not necessary, that reliability or the right causal connections act as replacements of justification.
 According to reliabilism, a true belief constitutes knowledge if it was produced by a reliable process or method.
 Putative examples of reliable processes are regular perception under normal circumstances and the scientific method.
 Defenders of this approach affirm that reliability acts as a safeguard against lucky coincidence.
 Virtue reliabilism is a special form of reliabilism in which intellectual virtues, such as properly functioning cognitive faculties, are responsible for producing knowledge.

 Reliabilists have struggled to give an explicit and plausible account of when a process is reliable.
 One approach defines it through a high success rate: a belief-forming process is reliable within a certain area if it produces a high ratio of true beliefs in this area.
 Another approach understands reliability in terms of how the process would fare in counterfactual scenarios.
 Arguments against both of these definitions have been presented.
 A further criticism is based on the claim that reliability is not sufficient in cases where the agent is not in possession of any reasons justifying the belief even though the responsible process is reliable.

 The causal theory of knowledge holds that the believed fact has to cause the true belief in the right way for the belief to amount to knowledge.
 For example, the belief that there is a bird in the tree may constitute knowledge if the bird and the tree caused the corresponding perception and belief.
 The causal connection helps to avoid some cases of cognitive luck since the belief is not accidental anymore.
 However, it does not avoid all of them, as can be seen in the fake barn example above, where the perception of the real barn caused the belief about the real barn even though it was a lucky coincidence.
 Another shortcoming of the causal theory is that various beliefs are knowledge even though a causal connection to the represented facts does not exist or may not be possible.
-This is the case for beliefs in mathematical propositions, like that "2 + 2 = 4", and in certain general propositions, like that "no elephant smaller than a kitten".
+This is the case for beliefs in mathematical propositions, like that "2 + 2 = 4", and in certain general propositions, like that "no elephant is smaller than a kitten".